 Writing and Editing

 The following four work samples were pulled from a great big folder I’d built up during my seven years as a communications officer with the University of Victoria.
-All are student stories that equally define UVic’s learning and teaching excellence, forged by an academic community of active, dedicated researchers who also work as teaching professors.
+All are student stories that equally define UVic’s learning and teaching excellence.

 When doctors see big data explains how cancer screening using automated visual data enables faster diagnosis and more accurate care.
 UVic’s School of Health Information Science and the University of Manitoba are funded to provide this learning by the Natural Sciences and Engineering Research Council of Canada.
 Photo: NSERC.

 Cultural re-centering model is a technique studied by Shezell Rae Sam, a graduate student with UVic’s School of Child and Youth Care.
 She shares insights on her community-based research helping traumatized Indigenous girls and young women, bridging lost traditions with Elders’ teachings.
 Photo: UVic Photos.

 A dream made real through learning describes the epic journey of Ka Wong from Hong Kong to Winnipeg, from Asian childhood to Canadian adulthood, from struggling student to BA graduate in community health with an Indigenous specialization, from policing to law school at York University.
 Photo: Mrs. Wong.

 Power to the people tells the story of Melina Laboucan-Massimo who persuaded Jane Fonda to help fund construction of a solar-powered health centre on her territorial homeland in Alberta.
 Melina based her PhD thesis on this project with UVic’s Indigenous Governance program.
 Photo: C. Reynolds, Toronto Star, 2015.